 Trent Donaldson Memorial Scholarship

 Trent Donaldson was a piper and highland dancer from Seattle, WA.
 Although he started piping in his mid-30s, he grew up embracing his Scottish roots and culture.
 Trent was an active member of the Stewart Highlanders Pipe Band and was very involved the Scottish cultural scene, especially in the Pacific Northwest.
 Trent was very benevolent and generous, always one to offer help others at any opportunity to do so.
 Unfortunately, he bravely fought but succumbed to cancer much too soon at age 54.
 This scholarship is offered by his family in his honor.
 Trent fully embraced activities he loved and he would want to share not only the enthusiasm but that same opportunity with as many people as possible.
 He lived and loved fully and this scholarship hopes to inspire the same in others.
-These are TWO separate 1-week scholarships available to any piper or drummer.
+This is a full one-week scholarship available to any piper or drummer.

 Ebenezer Bagsqueezer Senior Scholarships

-The “EBSS” is two separate one-week scholarships – one for a piper and the other for a drummer.
-Kindly provided by Donn Pratt these scholarships are designed to help encourage any piper or drummer who taken up these instruments as adults.
+The “EBSS” is a one-week scholarship – available to a piper or drummer.
+Kindly provided by Donn Pratt this scholarship is designed to help encourage any piper or drummer who taken up these instruments as adults.

 Ian Ferguson Scholarship